Your rights if your landlord is selling

 you cannot find somewhere else suitable to live

-your landlord cannot show why they need to sell the property
+your landlord does not have strong reasons for needing to sell the property

 For example, tell the tribunal if: